Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Comprehensive Study of Hyperparameters in Prior Work

-\item The primary objective of the proposed method is to enhance fine-tuning effectiveness (i.e., aiming for higher accuracy with equivalent trainable parameter counts or sustained performance with greater parameter efficiency).
+\begin{enumerate} \item The primary objective of the proposed method is to enhance fine-tuning effectiveness (i.e., aiming for higher accuracy with equivalent trainable parameter counts or sustained performance with greater parameter efficiency). \item Vanilla LoRA is explicitly employed as a baseline for performance comparison. \end{enumerate}